 Cousin Maude – Our sleeping beauty, who never awoke the night her dreams went up in smoke.

-The busts pose a riddle for guests to solve, determining which character killed which.
+The busts pose a riddle for Guests to solve, determining which character killed which.
 Each features a different weapon on the plaque.
 It’s quite similar to the interactive test Disney ran a few months ago.

-Moving past the busts, guests will immediately find a familiar and shockingly close sight on the right in the form of two tombstones that previously resided in the old Haunted Mansion graveyard next to its entrance.
+Moving past the busts, Guests will immediately find a familiar and shockingly close sight on the right in the form of two tombstones that previously resided in the old Haunted Mansion graveyard next to its entrance.
 These new stone versions of the tombstones pay tribute to Imagineers Marc Davis and X. Atencio:

 Marc Davis was responsible for much of the concept art that shaped the look of the Haunted Mansion.
 X. Atencio wrote the lyrics to the famous “Grim Grinning Ghosts” song featured in the attraction.
-These tombstones are now available for guests to pose with for photos up close and even touch.
+These tombstones are now available for Guests to pose for photos up close and even touch.

 On the first side is one of two interactive wall plaques featuring numerous instruments that act as buttons.
-When guests press these instruments, the melody of “Grim Grinning Ghosts” can be heard playing from the crypt in that instrument’s sound.
+When Guests press these instruments, the melody of “Grim Grinning Ghosts” can be heard playing from the crypt in that instrument’s sound.
 Guests pressing multiple instruments will hear all of them harmonize together.